Use targeted breathing exercises before bed to improve your sleep patterns and recharge your body during the night.

 A daily conscious breath practice has been associated with lower rates of stress, depression and anxiety along with overall improvement in mental health It also helps promotes proper blood flow, trigger the release of toxins from the body.
 All these benefits, plus many others combined helps you achieve better sleep patterns, increase your energy level and help you feel like a better version of yourself.

 By dedicating time to your breathing practice and utilizing the preset revitalization and relaxation-based modules in our training app, you will begin to breathe fully and deeply, triggering a natural relaxation response.
 When you connect with your breath, slow down and focus on the simple act of breathing you can begin establishing a habit of activating the Parasympathetic Nervous System (otherwise known as the command center for the rest and digest cycles).
 Your heart rate slows, your blood pressure lowers as the blood vessels relax and your body reaches a state of calm and relaxation.

-The modules in the Airofit Pro app have been designed by many of the top thought leaders from the art and science of breathing and have taken care to provide the best breath training for your specific needs.
-Sleep is one of the most important aspects of health and wellness and with the help of Airofit you can get back to your natural rhythm, gain back your energy and gain back the joy and pleasures of life.
+The modules in the Airofit Pro app have been designed by some of the top thought leaders from the art and science of breathing and provide the best breath training for your specific needs.
+Sleep is one of the most important aspects of health and wellness and with the help of Airofit you can get back to your natural rhythm, gain back your energy and regain the joy and pleasures of life.

 Breathing retraining in sleep apnoea: a review of approaches and potential mechanisms